pflanze/functional-perl/README.md

 ## Dependencies

+* to use `bin/repl` or the repl in the intro and examples scripts interactively, `Term::ReadLine::Gnu` and `PadWalker` (and optionally `Lexical::Persistence` if you want to use the :m/:M modes.)

 * to run the test suite: `Test::Requires`

 * to run all the tests (otherwise some are skipped): `BSD::Resource`,